so-groenen/particle_collision/README.md

 A larger Brownian particle colliding with smaller & lighter particles:<br>
 [<img src="assets/brownian.png" width="480">](https://github.com/so-groenen)

-By pressing the `SPACE BAR` we can move over to the *Brownian path trace*-view which shows the trajectory of Brownian particle:
+By pressing the `SPACE BAR` we can move over to the *Brownian path trace*-view which shows the trajectory of Brownian particle:<br>
 [<img src="assets/brownian_trace.png" width="480">](https://github.com/so-groenen)
 This is similar as you would see in a stochastic processes in 2D (ex, [Wiener process](https://en.wikipedia.org/wiki/Wiener_process)) and makes connection to the Langevin equation approach to the Brownian motion more clear.